Mexico Travel Guide › Acapulco

 What are the options for Acapulco airport transportation?

 Acapulco’s General Juan N. Álvarez International Airport lies along the coast, 23km southeast of the city.
 As always, ignore the timeshare sales staff and their offers of free rides on arrival, and make for the official transport kiosk.
-There are essentially just two options: a cheap shared “colectivo” shuttle bus that will take you to the Zócalo (main square) in the old center (and will drop off on route), and relatively expensive (but safe) taxis, controlled by the airport union.
+There are essentially just two options: a cheap shared “colectivo” shuttle bus that will drive to the Zócalo (main square) in the old center (and will drop off on route), and relatively expensive (but safe) taxis, controlled by the airport union.
 Taxi prices are set according to a zone system, with rates to most hotels ranging from 400 to 600 pesos.
 Taking the colectivo will cost 100 to 120 pesos, but can take much longer.
-It’s worth checking in advance with your hotel, as they should also be able to arrange an airport pick-up.
+It’s worth checking in advance at the hotel, as they should also be able to arrange an airport pick-up.